ember-spaniel/ember-spaniel/README.md

 #### `isInViewport(el, { ratio, rootMargin } = {}) ` => `Promise`

-Returns a promise that resolves if the element is in the viewport, otherwise rejects.
+Register a callback that will be called when the provided element is in the viewport.
+Will get called on the next `requestAnimationFrame` if the element is already in the viewport.

+Where supported, Native Intersection Observer will be leveraged, resulting in signification performance improvements as these operations are off the main thread.
+Be aware however, that your *callback is* executed on the main thread, as such the callback should operate as quickly as possible.

 ```JavaScript
 export default Ember.Component.extend({